-Each involved officer shall be given reasonable paid administrative leave following an officer-involved shooting.
+Each involved officer shall be given reasonable paid administrative leave following an officer-involved shooting or in-custody death.
 It shall be the responsibility of the Watch Commander to make schedule adjustments to accommodate such leave.

 310.5 THE SHOOTING INCIDENT CRIMINAL INVESTIGATION